The attorneys at CES Law have over two decades of experience in criminal law.

 “The Defendant Didn’t Do It” Defenses

 Defendants often try to avoid punishment by claiming they did not commit the act in question; yes, innocent people do get charged with crimes.
 Furthermore, someone might have committed a crime but has been charged with the wrong offense.
 These are all issues that need to be discussed in detail with a licensed and experienced criminal attorney.
-Colosimo, Ewing and Smith, LLC offers a FREE consultation to discuss your defense options and outlook.
+Colosimo, Ewing, and Smith, LLC offer consultation services to discuss your defense options and outlook.

 The following are all possible defenses for the innocent or wrongly accused:

 All people accused of a crime are legally presumed to be innocent until they are convicted, either in a trial or as a result of pleading guilty.
 This presumption means not only that the prosecutor must convince the jury or judge of the defendant’s guilt, but also that the defendant need not say or do anything in his own defense.
 A defendant may simply remain silent, not present any witnesses, and argue that the prosecutor failed to prove his or her case.
 If the prosecutor can’t convince the jury or judge that the defendant is guilty, the defendant goes free.

 The prosecutor must convince a judge or jury of a defendant’s guilt beyond a reasonable doubt.
 This heavy burden of proof in criminal cases means that judges and jurors are supposed to resolve all reasonable doubts about the defendant’s guilt in favor of the defendant.
 With such a high standard imposed on the prosecutor, a defendant’s most common defense is to argue that reasonable doubt of guilt exists.